Azincourt Energy (CVE:AAZ) Trading 50% Higher – Should You Buy?

 Azincourt Energy Corp.
-(CVE:AAZ – Get Free Report) shares rose 50% during mid-day trading on Saturday .
+(CVE:AAZ – Get Free Report) rose 50% during trading on Friday .
 The stock traded as high as C$0.02 and last traded at C$0.02.
-Approximately 253,181 shares changed hands during mid-day trading, a decline of 2% from the average daily volume of 259,671 shares.
+Approximately 356,000 shares traded hands during mid-day trading, an increase of 34% from the average daily volume of 265,116 shares.
 The stock had previously closed at C$0.01.

 Azincourt Energy Corp., an exploration and development company, focuses on the alternative fuels/alternative energy sector in Canada and Peru.
 It explores for uranium and lithium deposits, as well as other clean energy elements.
 The company owns interest in the East Preston project covering an area of approximately 25,000 hectares located in Saskatchewan, Canada; and the Big Hill Lithium project covering approximately an area of 7,500 hectares located in southwestern Newfoundland, Canada.